ClickCease

 Failure to Respond to a Critical Issue

-NHTSA also has not responded to PEER’s FOIA request for an explanation of why it denied its petition.
+NHTSA also has not responded to PEER’s FOIA request to explain why it denied its petition.
 So, the group is asking NHTSA for the 2016 outcome of its review of dangers from keyless ignitions in vehicles saying the agency owes the public an explanation for why it has failed to act to reduce carbon monoxide-related injuries and deaths.
 PEER also maintains that CO detectors may be the most cost-effective safety device to be installed in vehicles since seatbelts.

 Dangers of Carbon Monoxide